A low cost comb generator for frequency synthesis applicartions

 A comb generator is a simple but useful piece of equipment.
 Most comb-generators rely on a Step-recovery-diode (SRD) to create very narrow pulses which are rich in harmonics.
-Unfortunately SRDs are expensive, hard to find and very fragile.
-The above circuit and figure show one low-cost design that replace the SRD with a PIN diode.
+Unfortunately step recovery diodes are expensive and very fragile (easily damaged by ESD).
+Now they are hard to find.
+This post shows one low-cost alternative design that is easy to build and needs no SRD.
 Performance is somewhat compromised, but still meets the requirements of many applications.
-The above photo shows an implementation using PCB.
-However it can be built using a breadboard, provided that lead length is kept to a minimum.

 This circuit is first-time-right and needs no tweaking, provided the following points are observed: